IMMANUEL5015/javascript/README.md

 ## What is JavaScript.
 You can find the written tutorial [here](https://docs.google.com/document/d/1GZhZ5dejOGhwRPLqGPSTrPdys6ZgJyc9PSRtklGKCgg/edit?usp=sharing)

-In the written tutorial, we metioned concepts like dynamically and weakly typed, object-oriented, prototype based, imperative and declarative programming.
+In the written tutorial, we mentioned concepts like dynamically and weakly typed, object-oriented, prototype based, imperative and declarative programming.
 These concepts won't be fully grasped without looking at the examples in this codebase.